 - Speed up the composting process.

-When correctly used, compost starters can indeed make the composting process much faster.
+When correctly used, compost starters can be a great way to make the composting process much faster.

 Steps on Using Compost Starters

-Below are steps on how to use compost starters effectively:
+Below are steps on how to use compost starters:

 - Prepare Your Compost Pile: Ensure your compost bin is ready before adding the compost starter.
 It means placing a balanced mix of green and brown materials.